 - A toddler or preschooler is proud to have finished a favorite book and to have understood the whole story from start to finish without adult help.

 - A love of books and art.
-Wordless books can be enjoyed by readers of all ages and can develop a taste for reading for pleasure and delight in illustration.
+Readers of all ages can enjoy wordless books and develop a taste for reading for pleasure and delight in illustration.

 - Easy access.
 Books without text are great for kids who speak different languages, are learning English, or have developmental or learning difficulties that make reading words challenging.

 And wordless books are growing in popularity and garnering kudos.
-Since 2007, six wordless books have won the prestigious Caldecott Medal — the top U.S. literary award for illustrated books:
+Since 2007, six wordless books have won the prestigious Caldecott Medal — the top U.S. literary award for illustrated books:1

 A Ball for Daisy, age 3+.
 The tale of a cute little dog who loves, then loses a favorite ball and is restored by getting a new one.